 Subscribers are your most loyal fans.
 They’ve made a public commitment to your brand, content, and values.
 And they’re most likely to be your evangelists too.
 Subscribers are also important to your channel because YouTube will send them notifications about your new videos and feature them on their homepage.
 This means they’ll see your videos more frequently, which will help generate more views.
 Subscribers also watch twice as much video as non-subscribers, so the more subscribers you have, the more watch time your videos will collect.

 YouTube’s Subscribers Report will show you which videos, locations, and time periods gain and lose subscribers.
 This data will tell you what video topics resonate with your subscribers and where to target new subscribers.
 And by prioritizing your subscribers’ needs, you’ll create videos that they crave, increase your watch time, and boost your search rankings.

 Analytics > Audience > Subscribers

 External referrals like social media or sites that embed your videos and YouTube referrals like search, the recommended section, and the homepage are all traffic sources.
 The Traffic Sources report shows you how viewers found your videos and what sources rack up the most views and watch time.
 You can use this data to better optimize your video promotion strategy.

-In YouTube’s Search Report, which is under the Traffic Sources Report, you can see the most popular queries guiding viewers to your videos.
-If these queries are slightly different than your video’s topic, consider updating your video to fill these content gaps and add the keywords to your metadata.
+In YouTube’s Reach Report, which is under the Traffic Sources Report, you can see the most popular queries guiding viewers to your videos.
+If these queries are slightly different from your video’s topic, consider updating your video to fill these content gaps and add the keywords to your metadata.
 If there’s a stark difference, consider making a new video about these popular queries.

 Editor's note: This post was originally published in July 2018 and has been updated for comprehensiveness.